-

-- Trust Board Committee Membership 2024-25
+Trust Board Committee Membership 2025-26 Jan 26

-- Trustee Member Attendance 2023-24
+- Trustee Member attendance 2024-25 download_for_offline

-Our Trust Board is constituted of 12 Trustees who collectively are responsible for the strategic direction of the Trust.
-The Board is the employer and accountable body to ensure regulatory and statutory compliance for the whole Trust.
+The Board is the employer and accountable body to ensure regulatory and statutory compliance for all aspects of the Trust.
+The Board consists of 7 Foundation Trustees and 5 Non-Foundation Trustees.
 The personal biographies of our Trustees and Members are included in the gallery below.

-The Board delegates some of its duties to committees of Trustees: Education Committee, Resources Committee and Risk & Audit Committee.
-Trustees delegate further responsibilities to school governors (Local Governing Committees) under our Scheme of Delegation.
-Governors are responsible for the strategic oversight of the management and performance of their school.
+TLC members are responsible for the strategic oversight of the management and performance of their school.
 You can find out more about the various committees and the Trust's Scheme of Delegation here.
-You will find details of school governors on the individual school websites.

 Trustees - click on the image to find out more